 Corvus holds four advanced to early stage projects in Alaska (Chisna, Terra, LMS and West Pogo) and the North Bullfrog project in Nevada.
 The primary focus of the Company will be to leverage its exploration expertise to discover major new gold deposits.
-The Company's strategy is to leverage its assets by utilizing partner funding during the high cost, development phase of exploration to minimize shareholder financial risk while building a non-operator, gold production portfolio with significant carried interests and royalty exposure.
-To meet this objective, Corvus's four Alaskan projects have been joint ventured under arrangements in which the joint venture partner provides 100% of the funding to reach the next major development milestone, with Corvus retaining attractive royalty and carried interest positions.
-The Company's joint ventures in Alaska are operated through Raven Gold Alaska Inc., its wholly owned Alaska subsidiary ("Raven Gold").
-The Company has retained 100% interest in the North Bullfrog project in Nevada, which has a number of high priority, bulk tonnage and high-grade vein targets.
+The Company's strategy is to leverage its assets by utilizing partner funding during the high-cost, development phase of exploration to minimize shareholder financial risk while building a non-operator, gold production portfolio with significant carried interests and royalty exposure.
+To meet this objective, Corvus' four Alaskan projects are under joint venture agreements in which the joint venture partner provides 100% of the funding to reach the next major development milestone, with Corvus retaining attractive royalty and carried interest positions.
+The Company's joint ventures in Alaska are operated through Raven Gold.
+The Company has retained 100% interest in the North Bullfrog project in Nevada, which has a number of high-priority, bulk tonnage and high-grade vein targets.

-Highlights of activities during the quarter and to the date of this MD&A include:
+Highlights of activities during the year and to the date of this MD&A include:

-- North Bullfrog: Drilling commenced on the North Bullfrog property on October 19, 2010 and, to date, 43 holes have been completed for a total of 10,000 metres.
-Drilling has continued to delineate thick intervals of mineralization throughout the area.
+- North Bullfrog: Drilling commenced on the North Bullfrog property on October 19, 2010 and was completed on June 23, 2011.
+In total 75 holes totalling 17,280 metres were drilled.
+Drilling has delineated thick intervals of mineralization throughout the area.
 Preliminary statistical evaluation of the data has shown that the drill spacing in most areas is sufficient for the calculation of estimated inferred resources.
-Based on the success of the drilling to date, the program has been expanded from its original planned 10,000 metres to approximately 15,000 metres and will continue through at least May 2011. - LMS: First Star USA Inc. ("First Star US") an Alaskan subsidiary of First Star Resources Inc., the Company's joint venture partner at LMS, has advised the Company that it has opened the camp at LMS and, after a program of re-sampling old holes, has commenced a drilling program.
-First Star's stated target is 1000 metres of diamond drilling during this phase of the program. - Chisna: Ocean Park Alaska Corp. (a subsidiary of Ocean Park Ventures Corp.) ("OCP Alaska") has advised the Company that it has committed to provide the 2011 funding for the Raven Gold/OCP Alaska joint venture at a level of US \$2M, and that initial field work is anticipated to commence in June, 2011.
+Metallurgical testing has shown that the mineralization responds well to cyanide leaching and two bulk samples were collected and column testing is currently underway to evaluate the possibility of heap leach treatment of the mineralization. - LMS: First Star USA Inc. ("First Star US") an Alaskan subsidiary of First Star Resources Inc., the Company's joint venture partner at LMS, has advised the Company that it has opened the camp at LMS and, after a program of re-sampling old holes, has commenced a drilling program to test the down dip extension of the graphitic breccias target.
+First Star's stated target is 1000 metres of diamond drilling during this phase of the program.
+First Star has commissioned a Light Detection and Ranging ("LIDAR") survey over the LMS claim block with the objective of better delineating structural zones. - West Pogo: First Star US has been carrying on a program of surface mapping and sampling in the summer of 2011 and a 3D IP/Resistivity survey was conducted over part of the claim block. - Chisna: Ocean Park Alaska Corp. (a subsidiary of Ocean Park Ventures Corp.) ("OCP Alaska") has commenced work on the Raven Gold/OCP Alaska joint venture.
+Drilling at the Golden Range area began in early August.
+Expenditures in the order of US \$2M by OCP Alaska are anticipated for the 2011 program. - Terra: Terra Gold Corporation ("Terra Gold") (the Alaska subsidiary of WestMountain Index Advisor, Inc. (formerly "Terra Mining Corporation")) has begun exploration at the Terra property.
+Terra Gold has commissioned the construction of a mill to process bulk sample material and currently has an excavator on site extracting that sample.
+Most of the mill has been delivered to the site and installation is underway.
+Drilling began in August to further delineate the resource at the Ben Vein.